domoticz/domoticz/dzVents/documentation/README.md

  - **dump([osfile]<sup>3.0.0</sup>)**: *Function*.
 Dump all domoticz.settings attributes to the Domoticz log.
 This ignores the log level setting.
  - **email(subject, message, mailTo [, delay]<sup>3.0.10</sup>)**: *Function*.
 Send email.
 Optional parm delay is delay in seconds.
  - **emitEvent(name,[extra data ])**:*Function*. <sup>3.0.0</sup> Have Domoticz 'call' a customEvent.
 If you just pass a name then Domoticz will execute the script(s) that subscribed to the named customEvent after your script has finished.
 You can optionally pass extra information as a string or table.
 A table will be automatically converted into a json string and converted back to a table in the subscribed script(s).
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
  - **executeShellCommand(command/options)**: *Function*. <sup>3.1.0</sup> Have Domoticz 'call' a command.
 If you just pass a command then Domoticz will execute the command after your script has finished but you will not get notified.
 If you pass options table with a callback then you have the possibility to receive the results of the request in a dzVents script.
-Read more about [asynchronous shellcommands](#Asynchronous_shellcommands) with dzVents.
+Read more about [asynchronous shell commands](#Asynchronous_shell_command_execution) with dzVents.
 Supports [command options](#Command_options_.28delay.2C_duration.2C_event_triggering.29).
 **Note Make sure that when you use this function on a Windows system and use one or more of the special chars &<>()@^| outside double quotes, you will have to escape these with a ^ char **
 - **groups(idx/name)**: *Function*: A function returning a group by name or idx.
 Each group has the same interface as a device.
 To iterate over all groups do: `domoticz.groups().forEach(..)`.
 See [Looping through the collections: iterators](#Looping_through_the_collections:_iterators).
 Note that you cannot do `for i, j in pairs(domoticz.groups()) do .. end`.
 Read more about [Groups](#Group).
  - **hardwareInfo(idx/name)**: <sup>3.0.6</sup> *Function*: A function returning hardwareInfo of a hardware module by name or idx.
 The return of the function is a table with attributes name, type, typeValue, deviceNames (table with names of all active devices defined on this hardware) and deviceIds (table with idx of all active devices defined on this hardware)